 Office of Human Rights and Conflict Management

-Our office remains open and available to provide support to members of our community.
-We remain dedicated to continuing to provide support and services while upholding our commitment to confidentiality and privacy.
+We are dedicated to providing support and services while upholding our commitment to confidentiality and privacy.

 To access support:

 - Email: firstname.lastname@example.org

 Hours (remain the same): Monday to Friday, 8:30 a.m. to 4:30 p.m.